k1tj0ng/CLab-Tue-Group4/README.md

 ## 🔍 Project Overview
 Using C to interact with the microcontroller.
 Unlike last project, we aim to tackle the problems using interrupts instead of polling.
 This provides a more efficient way of processing our programs.
+**Note:** All *header* files have been correctly initialised but not included in the documentation for simplicity.

 ## Exercise 1 - Digital I/O

 ### Summary
+put in summary

 ### Usage